 Please note that we have to limit the class enrollment to 8 students, and must open a call for applications to participate in this class.
-To apply, please send a 1-page letter of interest, your cv, and a pdf file of relevant work samples to na2366@columbia.edu by Friday, September 7th at 5pm.
+To apply, please send a 1-page letter of interest, your cv, and a pdf file of relevant work samples to na2366@columbia.edu and to km3245@columbia.edu by Saturday, September 9th at 5pm.